Boots Adams

 Kenneth Stanley "Boots" Adams (August 31, 1899 – March 30, 1975) was an American business executive, University of Kansas booster, and civic philanthropist of Bartlesville, Oklahoma.
 Adams began his career with the Phillips Petroleum Company in 1920 as a clerk in the warehouse department.
 Twelve years later, he was chosen by founder and president Frank Phillips to fill the newly created position of Assistant to the President.
 On April 26, 1938, Adams was elected president of Phillips Petroleum Company by the unanimous vote of the company's board of directors.

 Upon succeeding Frank Phillips as president, Adams, then 38 years old, became one of the nation's youngest leaders of a major corporation.
 He remained in continuous service as the company's chief executive until his retirement in 1964.
 Although he retired from company operations, Adams continued serving as its board chairman until 1968; finishing his affiliation as a board member from 1968 to 1970.
-During his tenure, Adams grew the business into a major corporation by investing in methane gas and synthetic rubber operations.
+During his tenure, Adams grew the business into a major corporation by investing in natural gas and synthetic rubber operations.